DHARPA-Project/kiara.documentation/docs/extending_kiara/creating_modules/the_basics.md

         outputs.set_value("table_output", berlin_df)
 ```

 In this example, I've used a default value for the `column_name` input ('City').
-This propably doesn't make a whole lot of sense, but it shows how to set defaults for input fields, which in a lot of cases does make sense.
+This probably doesn't make a whole lot of sense, but it shows how to set defaults for input fields, which in a lot of cases does make sense.
 We can try to run this command using a missing `filter_string` argument, which shows off nicely what the *kiara* command-line interface has to say about something like this:

 {{ cli("kiara", "run", "filter.table_5", "table_input=alias:journal_nodes_table", fail_ok=true, fake_command="kiara run filter.table table_input=alias:journal_nodes_table", max_height=200, extra_env={"CONSOLE_WIDTH": "80", "KIARA_CONTEXT": "_my_kiara_module"}, repl_dict={"table_5": "table"}) }}